cofl/star-sky/contents/character/races/ngema/index.md

 - **Weight** = `Base Weight + Height Modifier (in pounds) × Weight Modifier`

 ## Kinds of Ngema
+### Irim
+Irim were the height of sophistication for much of recent ngeman history.
+This breed established itself along the eastern coast of Ngema's primary continent and the islands of that shore, and spreading as far west as the Iron Hills, beyond which lay the Golden Plains.
+Irim developed a deep heirarchy of nobility and order to govern their numerous towns and villages, all reporting to the capital city [Polin].

+Irim pelts are best described as [mackerel tabby](https://en.wikipedia.org/wiki/File:Cat_November_2010-1a.jpg).
+Eye colors found within the Irim are almost always yellow, grey, or pale green.
+There are very few if any Irim mages.

+### Desert
+TODO

+### Meric
+Meric ngema have built their civilization on the western shores of Ngema's primary continent; to many of the other breeds, they are a strange people, vast in number, with an exotic culture almost entirely unlike anywhere else on Ngema.
+For hundreds of years, the Merics traded their silks, teas, and innovations with the Zakhr, who would carry them all across the Golden Plains to the rest of the known world, until trade was suddenly cut off by a change in dynasty shortly before the Industrial Revolution; to this day, the Meric still lag behind the rest of Ngema in trade and export, and while interbreeding and a few adventurous souls means a number have made it off Ngema to other world, their numbers are not nearly as great as other breeds.

+Meric fur is typically ash-grey to golden, with few if any markings except darker points around the hands and feet.

+### Mountain
+TODO Nalen

+### Schezna
+The Schezna breed of ngema arose in the north, where the great evergreen forests reached for a tundra so vast many thought it was the edge of the world.
+They are a hardy people, but far from simple.
+Contact with Irim and Zakhr to the south drove their culture to great complexity, with an entire heirarchy of nobility springing up and developing great fortress cities that would serve as trade hubs for hundreds of years: first pelts and woods, then metals mined from the many hills, then oil from even further north, where the tundra met the ice shelf of the northern sea.

+Schezna fur is typically dark grey to white, with rings or spots of black to white spread all over.
+Like most Ngema, the majority have eyes of yellows, greys, and browns, though certain large families descended from ancient nobility and mages bear icy blue eyes.

+### Zakhr
+West of the Iron Hills lie the Golden Plains, where the Zakhr ply the routes of the grass sea, carrying goods from the Irim in the east, the Nalen and Meric in the west, the Schezna to the north, and the Ib-Bakkal to the south.

+TODO

+### Tropical
 TODO

 <!-- organization: links -->